 Invasive plant and pest control, seasonal restrictions on vehicles and dogs access and public support are some of the ways we can promote population recovery.

-Please find a list of some of the most vulnerable birds found breeding along Lake Dunstan and how to help protect them during the breeding season (September to January).
+Below you can find a list of some of the most vulnerable birds found breeding along Lake Dunstan and how to help protect them during the breeding season (September to January).

 Banded Dotterel